 - Using loan programs designed for first-time buyers, and

-- Shopping around and qualifying based on your strong credit and income
+- Shopping around and qualifying based on your strong credit score and income

 While loans specifically designed for your first home purchase may sound appealing, they are not always a perfect fit.
 They often come with strings attached – which might or might not be dealbreakers.

 A first-time homebuyer loan is designed to help people become homeowners, usually in specific geographic areas.
 These programs vary depending on where you live and what's available to you, but the general idea is to provide financial assistance to qualified buyers.
-Benefits come in several forms, some of which are described below.
+Benefits come in several forms:

 Where to Find Loan Programs